maximossamuel/connect4/ReadMe.md

 Keep a log of what things you accomplish when.
 You can use git's tagging feature to tag the versions or you can reference commits.

+* 0.5
+    * Adjusted program to work with a 2D array instead of an ArrayList
+        * Modifications done on all methods in Board class
+    * Finished checkWinner method
+    * Created print methods within TextUI
 * 0.4
     * Inserting into columns "works" but program throws errors due to reaching indexes out of bounds
 * 0.3